How to Prepare Your Garden for Winter in Two Days

 “Some diseases and pests overwinter in plant debris,” says Melinda Myers, horticulture expert.
 “Remove them in fall to prevent infection next year.”

 But not everything in your landscape needs to go.
-“Leave healthy perennials, such as purple coneflowers, black-eyed Susans, sunflowers and grasses—they provide habitat for beneficial insects, food for birds and interest for the winter landscape,” Melinda says.
-(If you’re not sure which fall perennials will work best in your garden, check out Top 10 Fall Flowers for a Perennial Garden.)
+“Leave healthy perennials, such as purple coneflowers, black-eyed Susans, and native grasses—they provide habitat for beneficial insects, food for birds and interest for the winter landscape,” Melinda says.

-Day One (Afternoon): Protect Your Garden & Plan for Winter
+Day One (Afternoon): Protect Your Garden and Prepare for Winter

 Some plants and containers struggle in severe winter temps.
-Bring pots and nonhardy plants indoors or at least out of the elements.
+Bring pots and non-hardy plants indoors or at least out of the elements.
 If you’re worried about the survival of plants or pots that must stay outdoors, wrap them in blankets or burlap.
-As an added measure, surround them with woodchips or bags of potting mix to keep the roots snug and safe from the elements.
+As an added measure when preparing your garden for winter, surround plants with wood chips or bags of potting mix to keep the roots snug and safe from the elements.

 Cover the plant’s roots, too.“To avoid frost heaving—when the freezing and thawing of the soil shifts and pushes shallow-rooted perennials and bulbs out of the ground—apply evergreen boughs or weed-free straw around your perennial and bulb plantings after the ground freezes,” Melinda says.
 “This keeps the soil consistently cold even during a winter thaw.”